 Agent policies can be used to configure how much control Datto RMM users are given over endpoints.
 Unlike security levels, which are applied at the user level, Agent policies operate at the policy level, meaning they operate independently of user security and guaranteeing a device will respond in a certain manner.

 Use an Agent policy to configure how much control users remoting into a device receive, whether devices can receive jobs, and other features.
 This can be useful for devices that should never run automated jobs or receive remote support.
-Refer to Creating an Agent policy in the current UI and Agent policy in the New UI.
+Refer to Creating an Agent policy in the legacy UI and Agent policy in the New UI.

 Two-factor authentication (2FA)